 Growing up, my mother used to send me to school with a lunchbox full of healthy snacks to sustain me throughout the day.
-Not much has changed when it comes to my eating habits except now, I’m packing my own snacks to get me through the work day.
+Not much has changed when it comes to my eating habits except now, I’m packing my own snacks to get me through the work day, starting with these zucchini muffins!

 My favorite afternoon pick-me-up has always been my mother’s zucchini bread recipe.
 With a crunchy exterior, and moist inside full of deep flavors from the cinnamon and zucchini, this bread is a crowd-pleaser.
 When I moved away for college and started making my own meals, I quickly realized that I would need to figure out how to make zucchini bread.
 I just couldn’t wait five months for my next bite.